 The 2nd most popular Brazilian street food has this name because its form resembles a chicken thigh, which is called coxinha in Portuguese.

 Oh, and know that coxinha is often accompanied by beer or caipirinha.
+Isn’t this enough reason to travel to Brazil?
+After all, Brazilian snacks are a godsend.

 This flat fried dough can have many different fillings, and however the most common ones are melted cheese and minced meat, you can even find pastéis (the plural form) in sweet flavors too.